 In this section we will explain what each of these criteria and principles mean and provide examples of their practical application.

-The human right to water and sanitation means that water must be available is sufficient quantities for personal and domestic uses – cooking, drinking, personal and household hygiene -, with these uses being prioritised over water uses like agriculture and industry.
+The human rights to water and sanitation mean that water must be available in sufficient quantities for personal and domestic uses – cooking, drinking, personal and household hygiene -, with these uses being prioritised over water uses like agriculture and industry.
 Likewise, a sufficient number of sanitation facilities must be available.

 According to the World Health Organization (WHO), 50 to 100 litres per person per day is an adequate quantity of water to meet health requirements.

 Helvetas Assistance to Improve Water Availability in Nepal

 The Water Resources Management Programme (WARM-P) by Helvetas Nepal has been designed to use the limited water resources at a community’s disposal as efficiently as possible, with water for personal and domestic use prioritised.
 Helvetas works with the communities, local NGOs and local government, including representatives of the regional offices of the Department of Water Supply and Sewerage of the Government of Nepal to develop Water Use Master Plans that incorporate drinking water and sanitation projects.
 Representatives from each household jointly identify all available water resources in the area, assess all the water-related needs of the people and the desired uses, such as drinking, irrigation and hydropower.
 The community then discusses possible water projects and agrees on a priority list of the identified projects, with technical consultants available to assess the feasibility of the community’s plans and recommend the most suitable technical solutions for the finalization of the Water Use Master Plan.
 Key to the programme’s sustainability is the inclusive nature of the planning and the links into the government structures.

 See Good Practice Nepal